Sexuality

 Vaginal Dryness and Painful Intercourse

-The article provides an overview of vaginal dryness and related painful intercourse (also called dyspareunia).
+The article is an overview of vaginal dryness and painful intercourse (also called dyspareunia).
 These are some of the most common problems reported by women during or after cancer treatment.

 Vaginal Dilators for Radiation Therapy

-If you receive radiation therapy to the pelvis, your provider may recommend that you use a vaginal dilator to improve the elasticity of your vagina.
+If you have received radiation therapy to the pelvis, your provider may recommend that you use a vaginal dilator to stretch the vaginal tissues after treatment.
 This article provides instructions and tips for using dilators after pelvic radiation therapy.

 Erectile Dysfunction After Cancer Treatment